coderefinery/git-intro/content/sharing.md

 ## Remote repositories

+In this exercise we have pushed our local repository to a remote repository.
 We will learn how to work with remote repositories in detail in the [collaborative distributed version control](https://coderefinery.github.io/git-collaborative/) lesson.
 To store